 You may notice that this recommended calibration protocol is for wheel-on smart trainers only.
-This is because direct drive smart trainers do not need to be calibrated as often as wheel-on trainers, as there is no tire-to-roller interface.
+This is because direct drive smart trainers, like the Saris H3, CycleOps H2 and Hammer, do not need to be calibrated as often as wheel-on trainers, as there is no tire-to-roller interface.
 The direct drive design reduces the variability in rolling resistance from ride-to-ride.

-When it comes to calibration your wheel-on smart bike trainer, there are two ways to go about this important process.
+Now you’re ready to calibrate your wheel-on smart trainer.
+There are two ways to go about this important process:

 1) Cold Calibration

 Traditionally calibrating a smart trainer is done at the beginning of a ride.
 This calibration often happens prior to when the trainer and tire are "warmed-up."
 When performing a calibration before the tire and trainer are warm, the cold calibration will be unable to account for the decrease in rolling resistance from the start of the ride when the equipment is cold to when it’s been warmed-up.